MattSchroer/constellation.umbraco.seo/README.md

-constellation.sitecore.seo
+constellation.umbraco.seo
 ==========================

-Submodule that extends the Constellation.Sitecore namespace with some SEO-specific functionality.
+Submodule that extends the Constellation.Umbraco namespace with some SEO-specific functionality.